oracle/docker-images/OracleHTTPServer/README.md

         $ docker images

 ### How to run container
-1. Edit the env.list file with relevant data from Weblogic container, cluster info etc.
+1. Edit the env.list file with relevant data from Weblogic container like host, port, cluster info etc.

+        For example:

         WEBLOGIC_HOST=myhost
         WEBLOGIC_PORT=7001